wpmoo-org/wpmoo-docs/docs/introduction.md

                 'id' => 'general',
                 'title' => 'General Settings',
-                'content' => [        // Content array for fields within this tab Field::input('site_title')->label('Site Title'),
+                'content' => [        // Content array for fields within this tab Moo::input('site_title')->label('Site Title'),
-                    Field::text('admin_email')->label('Admin Email')
+                    Moo::input('admin_email')->label('Admin Email')
                 ]
             ],
             [
                 'id' => 'advanced',
                 'title' => 'Advanced Settings',
                 'content' => [
-                    Field::toggle('enable_cache')->label('Enable Caching')
+                    Moo::toggle('enable_cache')->label('Enable Caching')
                 ]
             ]
         ]);
 ```

-All layout components with sub-elements (tabs, accordion, fieldset, etc.) use the common items() structure:
-- id: Unique identifier for the sub-element
-- title: Display title for the sub-element
-- content: Array of fields or other components within the sub-element
+The recommended approach is to define layout components individually with direct parent linking.
+This provides:
+- Cleaner, more readable code
+- Easier maintenance and debugging
+- Better IDE support and autocomplete
+- More intuitive understanding of relationships

 Layout components can be used in two ways:
-- As separate definitions linked with parent() relationship
+- As individual definitions linked with parent() relationship (recommended)
-- Directly within pages using fluent interface
+- Using the legacy items() structure for backward compatibility

 ### PicoCSS Integration